ucb-cyarp/vitis/src/docs/generator.md

    contexts.

    Nodes within ContextFamilyContainers are scheduled together to avoid unnecessary duplicate conditionals (ie. it tries to keep all the operators in a context within a single if/else block).
-In the scheduler, this manifits as ContextFamilyContainers being treated like BlackBoxes.
+In the scheduler, this manifests as ContextFamilyContainers being treated like BlackBoxes.
 All of the arcs in and out of the context are elevated to the ContextFamilyContainer from the perspective of the scheduler.
-The node is scheduled as a single entitity.
+The node is scheduled as a single entity.
 Since the nodes inside of the Context need to be scheduled themselves, the scheduler is recursively run on the contents of the ContextFamilyContainer.

    Note that it is not strictly speaking a requirement that the entire ContextFamilyContainer be scheduled together,